Nebraska Concealed Weapons Laws

 What are my options if charged with a concealed carry violation?

 Your options will vary based on many important details about your case.
 You always have the option to fight the charges or accept a plea deal to a lesser sentence, and the best options for you will depend on your individual circumstances.
-Berry Law Firm has fought for the constitutional rights of citizens for over 50 years and has seen a wide variety of gun charges brought unfairly by the government.
-If you would like more information, you can contact Berry Law Firm at (402)-817-6469.
+Berry Law has fought for the constitutional rights of citizens for over 50 years and has seen a wide variety of gun charges brought unfairly by the government.
+If you would like more information, you can contact Berry Law at (402)-817-6469.